 How to Stop Arguing

-Do you find yourself arguing with your spouse, fighting with your husband or wife?
-Do you ever feel stuck having the same argument over and over again?
-Or perhaps you live with someone who seems to argue about everything?
+Do you find yourself arguing with your spouse or partner, having the same argument over and over again?
+Or living with someone who seems to argue about everything?

-Heated arguments can get ugly quickly: raised voices, blaming each other, feeling defensive, refusing to budge, rehashing old wounds.
-Even a few harsh, angry words can take a toll on the relationship.
-When we lack the skills to handle conflict, the results can be disastrous: mistrust, hurt feelings, disappointment and eventually emotional distance, a broken heart, or failed relationships.
+Heated arguments can get ugly quickly: raised voices, blaming, defensiveness, gridlock, rehashing old hurts.
+Even a few harsh, angry words can take a toll.
+When we lack skills for conflict, the costs add up—mistrust, hurt, disappointment, and emotional distance.

-• How to break the cycle of arguing
+• Break the cycle of blame and defensiveness

 healthy-conversation-relationships.jpg